 The goal of end-of-life care is to prevent suffering and relieve symptoms.
-If nutrition support causes the patient more discomfort than help, then nutrition support near the end of life may be stopped.
-The needs and best interests of each patient guide the decision to give nutrition support.
-When decisions and plans about nutrition support are made by the patient, doctors and family members can be sure they are doing what the patient wants.
+If nutrition support causes the person more discomfort than help, then nutrition support near the end of life may be stopped.
+The needs and best interests of each person guide the decision to give nutrition support.
+When decisions and plans about nutrition support are made by the person near death, doctors and family members can be sure they are doing what the person wants.

 Two types of nutrition support are commonly used.

-If the patient cannot swallow, two types of nutrition support are commonly used:
+If the person cannot swallow, two types of nutrition support are commonly used:

 The benefits of using antibiotics in the last days of life are unclear.

 The use of antibiotics and other treatments for infection is common in people in the last days of life, but it is hard to tell how well they work.
 It is also hard to tell if there are any benefits of using antibiotics at the end of life.

 Overall, doctors want to make the person comfortable in the last days of life rather than give treatments that may not help them live longer.